openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/launcher/dlsdk_launcher_readme.md

 * `device` - specifies which device will be used for infer.
 Supported: `CPU`, `GPU`, `FPGA`, `MYRIAD`, `HDDL`, Heterogeneous plugin as `HETERO:target_device,fallback_device` and Multi device plugin as `MULTI:target_device1,target_device2`.
 If you have several MYRIAD devices in your machine, you are able to provide specific device id in such way: `MYRIAD.<DEVICE_ID>` (e.g. `MYRIAD.1.2-ma2480`)
-You are able to not specify device intently and provide one or several devices via `-td, --target devices` command line argument.
-Target device will be selected from command line (in turn when several devices provided, evaluations will be run one by one with all specified devices).
+It is possible to specify one or more devices via `-td, --target devices` command line argument.
+Target device will be selected from command line (in case when several devices provided, evaluations will be run one by one with all specified devices).
 * `model` - path to xml file with Caffe model for your topology.
 * `weights` - path to bin file with weights for your topology.